apivideo/api.video-python-client/docs/UploadTokensApi.md

 Generate an upload token

 Use this endpoint to generate an upload token.
 You can use this token to authenticate video uploads while keeping your API key safe.
+Tutorials using [delegated upload](https://api.video/blog/endpoints/delegated-upload).

 ### Example